 Anxiety - addiction may have started as a means to cope in social environments

-PTSD and trauma - men with PTSD run a 2-fold increased risk of becoming alcoholics than men without PTSD [12]
+PTSD and trauma - men with PTSD run a 2-fold increased risk of becoming addicted to alcohol compared to men without PTSD [12]

-Those with chronic alcohol addiction require the therapy aspect of the programme to treat emotional triggers and continue in recovery.
+Those with chronic alcohol addiction require the therapy aspect of the programme, including group sessions to address emotional triggers and promote long-term recovery.

 What Is The Alcohol Detox Process